Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 GET https://example.org/index.html
 Cookie: theme=light; sessionToken=abc123
 ```
+{% endraw %}

-### Basic Authentification
+### Basic Authentication

-A basic authentification section can be used to perform [basic authentification].
+A basic authentication section can be used to perform [basic authentication].

 Username is followed by a `:` and a password.
-The basic authentification section starts with
+The basic authentication section starts with
 `[BasicAuth]`.
 Username and password are _not_ base64 encoded.

+{% raw %}
 ```hurl
 # Perform basic authentification with login `bob` and password `secret`.
 GET https://example.org/protected
 [BasicAuth]
 bob: secret
 ```
+{% endraw %}

 > Spaces surrounded username and password are trimmed.
 If you
 > really want a space in your password (!!), you could use [Hurl unicode literals \u{20}].

 This is equivalent (but simpler) to construct the request with a [Authorization] header:

+{% raw %}
 ```hurl
 # Authorization header value can be computed with `echo -n 'bob:secret' | base64`
 GET https://example.org/protected
 Authorization: Basic Ym9iOnNlY3JldA==
 ```
+{% endraw %}

-Basic authentification allows per request authentification.
+Basic authentication allows per request authentication.
-If you want to add basic authentification to all the request of a Hurl file
+If you want to add basic authentication to all the request of a Hurl file
-you could use [`-u/--user` option].
+you can use [`-u/--user` option].

 ### Body

 Optional HTTP body request.

 If the body of the request is a [JSON] string or a [XML] string, the value can be
 directly inserted without any modification.
 For a text based body that is not JSON nor XML,
 one can use multiline string that starts with <code>&#96;&#96;&#96;</code> and ends
 with <code>&#96;&#96;&#96;</code>.

 For a precise byte control of the request body, [Base64] encoded string, [hexadecimal string]
 or [included file] can be used to describe exactly the body byte content.

 > You can set a body request even with a `GET` body, even if this is not a common practice.